sullysbrain/ws-sullysbrain.com/readme.md

 - Tag: 5.0:  for Chapter 5 deployment

 ### New Branch: blog_app
 - Created blog_app branch for blog app foundation creation
+- Use current in development design from SB and build in django.
+- Keep a 'portfolio' mindset

 ### Todo
 - Django web backend, accessing SQL database.